License # 3043717392102 N. Tustin Avenue, Santa Ana, CA 92705

 Teacher Interactions and Guidance

 Montessori guides at Ohana Montessori nurture children with warmth and respect, utilizing positive language and modeling emotional regulation.
 Their guidance is centered on empowering children to solve problems, foster friendships, and confidently express their needs.
+Through daily observations, teachers are able to personalize lessons and acknowledge each child's individual progress.

 Materials and Learning Opportunities Throughout the Day